DataDog/integrations-core/istio/README.md

 These excluded labels are set in the existing `istio.d/auto_conf.yaml` file.

 ##### Control plane configuration
-To monitor the Istio control plane and report the remaining `mixer`, `galley`, `pilot`, and `citadel` metrics the Agent needs to be configured to monitor the `istiod` deployment.
-In Istio `v1.5+`, apply the follow Autodiscovery Annotations as pod annotations for the deployment `istiod` in the `istio-system` namespace:
+To monitor the Istio control plane and report the `mixer`, `galley`, `pilot`, and `citadel` metrics, you must configure the Agent to monitor the `istiod` deployment.
+In Istio `v1.5+`, apply the following Autodiscovery Annotations as pod annotations for the deployment `istiod` in the `istio-system` namespace:

 ```yaml
 ad.datadoghq.com/discovery.check_names: '["istio"]'